LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

 ## Step 1: Set up data for accurate tracking

-Adding more data will enable you to do several things within LivePerson: better target customers, arm agents with more information, and get more granular and accurate reporting.
+Adding more data will enable you to better target customers, arm agents with more information, and get more granular and accurate reporting.

-In addition to adding the [LivePerson tag](getting-started-add-the-liveperson-tag-to-your-website.html) to all your website pages, you can also do the following:
+In addition to adding the [LivePerson tag](getting-started-add-the-liveperson-tag-to-your-website.html) to website pages, brands can also:

-* Send LivePerson information about your consumers such as items added to their shopping cart, account status and more.
-We call these engagement attributes.
-Developers can add [engagement attribute](data-reporting-engagement-attributes-setting-up-engagement-attributes.html) tracking directly into the LivePerson tag.
-Another way to send attributes to LivePerson is by a method called scraping.
+* Send [engagement attributes](data-reporting-engagement-attributes-setting-up-engagement-attributes.html) - information about consumers, such as items added to their shopping cart, account status and more - to LivePerson for reporting.
+Engagement attributes, such as conversions, can be tracked across different sessions or customer visits.
+Developers can add engagement attribute tracking directly into the LivePerson tag or by scraping.
-* Determine the [attribution model](data-reporting-engagement-attributes-attribution-model.html).
-Often times, consumers don’t purchase something on their first visit to your site.
-Engagement attributes such as conversions can be tracked across different sessions, or customer visits.
-The attribution model enables you to select how you want to attribute cross session conversions to agents who handled the conversation.
+* Determine the [attribution model](data-reporting-engagement-attributes-attribution-model.html) to enables brands to select how to attribute cross session conversions to agents who handled the conversation.
-* Set up LivePerson to track [multiple currencie](data-reporting-engagement-attributes-multi-currency.html)s if needed for purposes of accurate conversion tracking and reporting.
+* Set up LivePerson to track [multiple currencies](data-reporting-engagement-attributes-multi-currency.html) if needed for accurate conversion tracking and reporting even across multiple countries .

 ## Step 2: Add users and account settings